The Ray Daley Years: 1991-1994 - Series 8, 9 & 10

 1994 - The End of Minder

-After the 9th series of Minder saw Ray and Arthur off on a three part trip to Australia, March 1994 saw the end of Minder at the end of series 10.
+Following the ninth series of Minder which saw Ray and Arthur head off on a three part trip to Australia, March 1994 finally saw the end of Minder at the end of series 10.
 With funding for the series already far lower for this final series, Minder was not renewed, part of Thames TV losing its licence as a broadcaster in the London area.
 The lack of funding in the final series also resulted in there being no return for Morley & Field in series 10, with no explanation as to why they left.
-Series 10 did a see return to the show of writer Tony Hoare, who penned several episode in the final series.
+Series 10 did see a return to the show of established writer Tony Hoare, who penned several episodes in this final series.
 Although certain one-off 'specials' were mentioned after the final tenth series, no funding was available due to one-off shows costing more (in relative terms) than an entire series.
 As a result, Arthur Daley never returned and that was the end of Minder, until a revival in 2009 saw a different Daley on the scene.

 After Minder...